-Yes, a 25% discount is available for students.
+Yes, a 25% discount is available for students and faculty.
 Just send an email from your university address to Martin@HairerSoft.com asking for a discount coupon.

 It is unfortunately not possible to offer educational discounts through the Mac App Store, so this voucher only works on the HairerSoft webstore.